cycling777/docker-poetry/README.md

 - `git clone`
 - `cd docker-poetry`
 - `docker-compose up -d`
-- `docker ps` and check the containe- name
+- `docker ps` and check the contained-id
-- `docker-compose exec container-name bash`
+- `docker exec -it container-it /bin/bash`
+- set your source code at ./src